 For better thermal performance, connect BIAS to an external 5V source.
-VCC and the internal circuit are powered by BIAS.
-Since there is an internal diode between BIAS and the internal circuit, float BIAS or connect BIAS to GND if it is not being used.
+VCC and the internal circuit are then powered by BIAS.
+Since there is an internal diode between BIAS and the internal circuit, float BIAS or connect BIAS to GND if not being used.

-Enable Control (EN)
+Enable (EN) Control

-EN is a digital control pin that turns the regulator on and off by either the external logic H/L signal or programming the VIN UVLO (see Figure 3).
-When EN is pulled below its threshold voltage, the MP9841 is put into the lowest shutdown current mode.
-Forcing EN above the EN threshold voltage turns the MP9841 on.
-With a high enough VIN, the MP9841 can be enabled and disabled by EN.
+EN is a digital control pin that turns the regulator on and off by enabling the external logic H/L signal or programming the VIN UVLO (see Figure 3).

+When EN is pulled below its threshold voltage, the MP9842 is put into the lowest shutdown current mode.
+Forcing EN above the EN threshold voltage turns the MP9842 on.
+With a high enough VIN, the MP9842 can be enabled and disabled by EN.
 Do not float EN.